-Your healthcare provider will perform a physical exam.
-He or she will feel your lymph nodes to check for swelling.
+To diagnose lymphangitis, your doctor will perform a physical exam.
+They’ll feel your lymph nodes to check for swelling.

 Treatment should begin immediately to keep the condition from spreading.
-Your health care provider may prescribe the following:
+Your doctor may recommend the following:

 - pain medication

-You can help aid healing and ease pain by applying a hot compress at home.
+You can aid healing and ease the pain by using a hot compress at home.
 Run hot water over a washcloth or towel and apply it to the tender area.
-Apply three times a day.
+Do this three times a day.
 The warmth will promote blood flow and encourage healing.
-You can also do this by taking a warm shower and placing the shower-head over the infected area.
+For the same reason, you might also want to take warm showers, positioning the showerhead over the infected area.

 If possible, keep the infected area elevated.
 This helps reduce swelling and slows the spread of infection.

-For mild pain relief, you can take over-the-counter acetaminophen or ibuprofen.
-Ask your doctor about using these drugs if you have liver or kidney disease or if you’ve ever had a stomach ulcer or GI bleeding (bleeding in the intestines).
+For mild pain relief, you can take over-the-counter medicines such as acetaminophen (Tylenol) or ibuprofen (Advil).
+Ask your doctor about using these drugs if you have liver or kidney disease or if you’ve ever had a stomach ulcer or gastrointestinal bleeding, such as bleeding in your intestines.

-If bacteria enters the bloodstream, the condition is life-threatening.
+If bacteria enter your bloodstream, the condition can be life-threatening.
 Visit your healthcare provider immediately if you experience any of the following: